TatyanaA/RockPaperScissorsGame/README.md

 3.Run the game

-4.Follow the on-screen instructions to choose your move (Rock, Paper, or Scissors).
+4.Follow the instructions to choose your move (Rock, Paper, or Scissors).

 5.The computer will randomly select its move.